 - No limit on writes: Writers of the current CPRNE exam are limited to three attempts on the exam.
 The REx-PN will be a different type of exam that will have no limits on the number of times a writer can attempt it.
 Regardless of the number of attempts, the only way a person will successfully pass the REx-PN is if they are able to show they have the knowledge, skill and judgment to practice safely as an entry-level practical nurse.

 - More accessible: The current CPNRE exam is made available four times per year.
-We will be looking to increase the number of times the REx-PN™ exam is available and will be exploring increasing the number of times the applicant can write it.
+The REx-PN will be available to write at any time, although writers will have to wait a minimum of 60 days between attempts, which equates to a maximum of six attempts per year.
 Our goal is that applicants will be able to start work sooner.

 - Faster feedback: Exam writers will have their results sooner.

-- Availability of prep materials: Study and exam practice materials will be developed and made available in English and French.
+- Availability of prep materials: Study and exam practice materials are being developed and will be made available in English and French.

 - Increased stakeholder involvement: Nurses in Canada form the committees working on the exam.
 French educators from Canada are involved in the development and translation process, which is rigorous and evidence-informed.
-We’ve been speaking with educators of Practical Nurse programs about our plans, and solicited their early feedback on the timeline they’ll need to incorporate any revised competencies and exam format into a new curriculum.
+We’ve been speaking with educators of Practical Nurse programs about our plans, and solicited their early feedback on the time they’ll need to incorporate any revised competencies and exam format into a new curriculum.
 We’ve also been engaging with other stakeholders and will continue to do so throughout the project.